 Away games in white.

-2 points for a match win, 1 for a draw.
-If the overall number of points is tied then
+2 points for a match win.
+If the overall number of points is tied then the winner

-by net hoops, then by other means determined by the Manager.
+is determined by hoop difference, then by other means determined by the Manager.

-The start time of the match should be agreed by team captains.
+The start time of the match should be 10.00 am, unless otherwise agreed by team captains.

 Any number of courts may be used: but note that the format differs substantially depending on the number available.
-Standard Courts should be used wherever possible, and courts must be at least 3/4-size with the correct proportions.
+Standard Courts should be used wherever possible, and all courts must be at least ¾-size with the correct proportions.
 All courts should be in adequate condition such that there is a possibility of accurate positioning, and of hitting a ball from one corner of the court to the opposite corner.
-Play should be spread where the quality of the courts differs.
+Court assignments should be equably spread across all available courts.

 Substitutes in matches shall be allowed only by prior agreement between the Team Captains.

-For those Clubs with two teams in the same region, the matches between those teams must be played as the first fixture otherwise the result of that game will be void.
+For those Clubs with two teams in the same region, the matches between those teams must be played as the first fixture of the season, otherwise the result of that game will be void.

-Subject to the application of Rule 2c above, where a player’s handicap changes less than a week before a match, that player and/or team shall remain eligible in accordance with CA Tournament Regulations.
+Subject to the application of Rule 2a above, where a player's handicap changes less than a week before a match, that player and/or team shall remain eligible in accordance with CA Tournament Regulations.

-Matches not played by the cut-off date of 1 September 2016 will be declared void and no points awarded unless a later date has been agreed beforehand by the League Manager.
+Matches not played by the published cut-off date of the round will be declared void and no points awarded unless a later date has been agreed beforehand by the League Manager.
 If a team cancels a match unilaterally less than 5 clear days before a scheduled match, then that team forfeits its points and the non-offending team shall be awarded the match and 2 points.